Media Manager Salary

 Popular Skills for Media Manager

-Survey participants wield an impressively varied skill set on the job.
-Most notably, skills in Strategic Planning, Online Marketing, Advertising, and Microsoft Word are correlated to pay that is above average, with boosts between 5 percent and 13 percent.
+Media Managers report using a deep pool of skills on the job.
+Most notably, skills in Online Marketing, Strategic Planning, Advertising, and Microsoft Word are correlated to pay that is above average, with boosts between 3 percent and 16 percent.
 Those listing Graphic Design as a skill should be prepared for drastically lower pay.
-Video Editing and Online Research also typically command lower compensation.
-Those familiar with Advertising also tend to know Marketing Communications.
+Video Editing and Search Engine Marketing also typically command lower compensation.
+Those educated in Advertising tend to be well versed in Marketing Communications.

 Pay by Experience Level for Media Manager